ez4o/github-contribution-graph/README.md

 ![screenshot][product-screenshot]

-**GitHub-Contribution-Graph** is an awesome tool for dynamically generated contribution graphs that show your GitHub contributions for the last 7 days.
+**GitHub-Contribution-Graph** is an awesome tool for dynamically generated contribution graphs that show your GitHub contributions for the last n days.

 It can be used anywhere, you can download the image, share the link, or paste the link in any markdown file, and it will render the image directly on the